Paneer Majestic (Spicy Hyderabadi Appetiser)

 For battered paneer

-Flours: Plain flour (maida) and cornflour.
+Flour: Plain flour (maida) and cornflour.

-Paneer: I've used store-bought paneer but feel free to use homemade.
+Paneer: I’ve used store-bought paneer, but feel free to use homemade.
 Whichever paneer you use, ensure it is fresh and well within its expiry date.

-ingredients in bowls placed on a table.
+ingredients in bowls required to make battered paneer placed on a table.

 For Yogurt based sauce